Best Practices for Pipetting 3D Cell Culture Hydrogels

 Commonly Asked Questions

-- What are the advantages of 3D cell culture? - 3D cell cultures provide the most accurate representation of cells in their real environment, including how they grow and how they are affected by various factors like disease.
-With more structural complexity, these cell cultures are more relevant that traditional 2D cell cultures.
+3D cell cultures provide the most accurate representation of cells in their real environment, including how they grow and how they are affected by various factors like disease.
+With more structural complexity, these cell cultures are more relevant than traditional 2D cell cultures.